 You may back up important data individually.

-Please note, Samsung Cloud only backs up some device settings data, not your actual data.
+Please note that Samsung Cloud only backs up some device settings data, not your actual data.
 Photos can be backed up to Google Drive or OneDrive.

 Do you have any questions on how to secure Galaxy S23?